Rio Haryanto: GP2 Series

 Haryanto lining up alongside Marcus Ericsson during his first GP2 Series event in 2012 Sepang GP2 Series round, driving for Carlin.

 Haryanto made his GP2 Series début with DAMS at the non-championship season finale at Yas Marina in 2011.
 He was in the series full-time for 2012 with the Marussia-backed Carlin team, where he partnered Max Chilton.
 He was the first Indonesian to compete at this level of motorsport since Ananda Mikola competed in International Formula 3000 during 2000 and 2001.
 In his first season of GP2, Haryanto secured a single fastest lap, a single pole position—in wet conditions at Spa, confirming his reputation as a wet-weather specialist—and a best race finish of fifth in the feature race at Valencia, securing 14th place in the championship at season's end.

-He raced in the 2013 GP2 Series for the Barwa Addax Team alongside teammate Jake Rosenzweig.
+Haryanto raced in the 2013 GP2 Series for the Barwa Addax Team alongside teammate Jake Rosenzweig.
 On 30 June 2013, he gained his first podium in the GP2 Series at Silverstone and the same time, first podium for the Barwa Addax Team in the 2013 GP2 season.

-For the 2014 GP2 Series he moved to EQ8 Caterham Racing, partnering with Alexander Rossi.
+For the 2014 GP2 Series, Haryanto moved to EQ8 Caterham Racing, partnering with Alexander Rossi.
 On 24 May 2014, he gained his second podium in the GP2 Series at Monaco and, at the same time, first podium in the 2014 GP2 season.

 Haryanto switched to Campos for the 2015 GP2 Series season.
 After taking second place at the feature race in Bahrain, Haryanto took his first win in GP2 in the following day's sprint race.
 He achieved his second victory in the sprint race at the Red Bull Ring despite a damaged front wing.
 Haryanto finished the 2015 GP2 Series season in fourth place with 138 points.